Benzinga's Top Initiations - Benzinga

+with a “sector perform” rating.
+The target price for Perrigo is set to $109.
+Perrigo's shares closed at $103.12 on Friday.
+Bernstein initiated coverage on shares of DaVita HealthCare PartnersDVA

-with a “neutral” rating.
-The target price for BioMed Realty is set to $20.
-BioMed Realty's shares closed at $20.12 yesterday.
-Benchmark initiated coverage on shares of OmnicellOMCL
+with a “market perform” rating.
+The target price for DaVita is set to $126.
+DaVita's shares closed at $114.53 on Friday.
+Deutsche Bank initiated coverage on shares of Youku TudouYOKU

 with a “buy” rating.
-The target price for Omnicell is set to $19.
-Omnicell's shares closed at $15.57 yesterday.
-Evercore Partners initiated coverage on shares of Accenture plcACN

-with an “overweight” rating.
-The target price for Accenture is set to $86.
-Accenture's stock closed at $71.34 yesterday.
-Analysts at SunTrust initiated coverage on shares of BioScripBIOS
+The target price for Youku Tudou is set to $29.56.
+Youku Tudou's stock closed at $22.87 on Friday.
+Analysts at Canaccord initiated coverage on shares of Furiex PharmaceuticalsFURX

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.